How to prune lavender that is woody

 • You can prepare cuttings from your old lavender.

 • There are two ways to take lavender cuttings.
 Usually, “softwood tips” (green with leaves) are cut and rooted in water or soil mix.
-You can also take “heel cuttings“, where a young branch is pulled off from a main branch.
-The trailing sliver of bark is where new roots will form (again in soil or water).
+You can also take “heel cuttings“, where a young branch is torn off from a main branch.
+The trailing sliver of bark is where new roots form (again in soil or water).

 Seeds – Some lavender varieties also go to seed.